 - 16. In order to pass a course, a student must have been in satisfactory attendance at the course and must have satisfied the examiners in the associated examinations. - 17.
 The examination associated with each course shall be conducted by means of written and/or practical papers, normally taken at the end of the semester in which the candidate has registered for the courses concerned.
 In addition, oral examinations as well as performance in course work in the form of essays, in-course tests, research papers, projects, or continuous assessment of theoretical and/or practical work may also contribute towards the final grade awarded in a course. - 18.
 When practical papers and/or coursework contribute towards the overall final grade for the course, candidates will usually be required to satisfy the examiners in all aspects of the course.
-On the basis of performance in the practical component of the course, a candidate may, on the recommendation of the Department concerned, be exempted from the practical part of the examination.

-- 19. A Part II student who marginally fails a course needed for advancement or for graduation, having satisfied the Departmental requirements, may, at the discretion of the Faculty Board of Examiners, be offered a Supplementary Oral.
-Any candidate who satisfies the examiners in a Supplementary Oral will be given the minimum passing grade for the course C (50%)).
-No more than eight credits may be gained through Supplementary Orals. - A candidate who fails the examination associated with a course may be given permission to repeat the course and the examination on a subsequent occasion. - (a) In the event that such a candidate has satisfied the examiners in the coursework, the candidate may, on the recommendation of the relevant Department, be exempted from the coursework passed.
-If such a recommendation has been made, the candidate may apply to the Dean for permission to take the examination without attending the course (Exam Only). - (b) A student who fails a course twice will not normally be allowed to repeat this course again.
-Examinations associated with the Summer Programme are counted as repeats. - 21.
-The Academic Board of a candidate's Campus, on the recommendation of the Faculty Board concerned, may debar the candidate from writing the examination associated with a course if the candidate has not attended and/or performed satisfactorily in the course.
-The grade for such a candidate will be recorded as Absent Fail.
+On the basis of performance in the practical component of the course, a candidate may, on the recommendation of the Department concerned, be exempted from the practical part of the examination. - 19.
+A candidate who fails the examination associated with a course may be given permission to repeat the course and the examination on a subsequent occasion. - (a) In the event that such a candidate has satisfied the examiners in the coursework, the candidate may, on the recommendation of the relevant Department, be exempted from the coursework passed.
+If such a recommendation has been made, the candidate may apply to the Dean for permission to take the examination without attending the course (Exam Only).
+In this instance, the coursework from the student's most recent attempt of the course will be brought forward.